 The program is offered through a partnership with the primary care providers affiliated with Lifespan (Lifespan Physician Group and Community Physician Partners) who will participate in their own educational program in the middle of May, and will align their referrals to those physical therapists and chiropractors who have completed this training.

-12 hours of online training in total, divided into three 3-hour webinars:
+12 hours of online training in total, divided into four 3-hour webinars

 SESSION 1 STARTS IN: